Leapfrogging – LNG for Africa

 Many African countries are oil producers but they are also beset by frequent power outages.
 At the same time, they flare Natural Gas in huge volumes.
 Infrastructure to bring that gas to power plants and then further distribute electricity is weak or non-existent.
 That could be a blessing in disguise as the continent is on the verge of an energy revolution.

 My father was a sailor and his tales of faraway countries, mysterious cultures, and rousing adventures had dominated my childhood.
-So much in fact, that at the tender age of 17 I was so eager with becoming a sailor myself, I decided to jump on a train to Hamburg (the mentally closest port to Austria) and get a job as – who cares as long as I would be able to see the world.
+So much, so that at the tender age of 17, I was so eager to become a sailor myself, I decided to jump on a train to Hamburg (the mentally closest port to Austria) and get a job as – who cares as long as I would be able to see the world.

 The trip was a colossal failure, as I was too young to be taken seriously by shipmasters but it was the beginning of a life of endless travel.
-One thing had hit me very early in my life.
-Calling friends in the Middle East and in Africa (frequent destinations of my travels) was not only expensive – it was also very difficult to get hooked up in the first place plus quality was generally very bad.
-So calling someone in those countries was a hit and miss affair.
+One thing hit me very early in my life.
+Calling friends in the Middle East and Africa (frequent destinations of my travels) was not only expensive – it was also very difficult to get hooked up in the first place plus quality was generally very bad.
+So calling someone in those countries was a hit-and-miss affair.
 The reason was quickly identified.
-Lines to and from Africa were generally bad, insufficient in transmission capacity and beset by frequent power outages.
+Lines to and from Africa were generally bad, insufficient in transmission capacity, and beset by frequent power outages.

 Fast forward to 2008.
 It was the beginning of my great African adventure with EconGas when I tried to secure volumes of LNG for the GATE terminal.
-One thing stroke me immediately.
-Everyone in Africa had a Mobile Phone and depending on what country you were, connections were not bad at all.
-In fact, telephony was so reliable that it became a business tool to almost forget about.
+One thing struck me immediately.
+Everyone in Africa had a Mobile Phone and depending on what country you were in, connections were not bad at all.
+Telephony was so reliable that it became a business tool to almost forget about.
 In Africa, that is a boast.

-It all goes back to quantum leaping or leapfrogging as some use to call it.
-A person, company, society or country (or whatever body of people you might choose to add) generally stay back in relation to others in a certain field.
-The others soldier on and go through the evolutionary process of trying out all options, preserving the good ones and killing off the bad leads.
+It all goes back to quantum leaping or leapfrogging as some used to call it.
+A person, company, society, or country (or whatever body of people you might choose to add) generally stays back as compared to others in a certain field.
+The others soldier on and go through the evolutionary process of trying out all options, preserving the good ones, and killing off the bad leads.
 This is how innovation works.
 It’s an expensive and inherently wasteful process but it’s the only way to get ahead if you are on the pinnacle of technological prowess.

 For a long time, Africa was at the tail end of economic development.
 The continent was riddled with conflict, disaster, and economic malaise.
 At one point it was described as the lost continent.
 Asia had its miracle, South America its revival but where was Africa in the process?
 Look again.
 Right now, we are on the verge of an African miracle of unseen proportions and this one goes way beyond the extractive industry.
 It touches all economic sectors of the continent and reverses age-old structures with incredible speed.

 Once such a system is in place, it’s very hard to get unhooked from it (and I will post on this later).
-If an alien would land on earth today and he would have to pick a language to learn in order to be able to communicate with humans, would you think he would pick English?
-If he examines the world as it is and he realizes that English is the most important language for economics and many other affairs, he would maybe even consider it a safe choice.
+If an alien landed on Earth today and would have to pick a language to learn to be able to communicate with humans, would you think he would pick English?
+If he examines the world as it is and realizes that English is the most important language for economics and many other affairs, he would maybe even consider it a safe choice.
 But if his choice depends more on the ease of the structure of the language, consistent grammar, and a consolidated vocabulary base, then English most certainly would not come out on top.
 He might instead consider Bahasa Indonesia to name one example.

 But let’s turn this on its head.
 Let’s assume that electricity generation does not happen in big block power plants anymore but through myriads of small generators.
 Some would argue, that this is inefficient as larger plants enjoy economies of scale that the smaller units cannot possibly match.
 I beg to differ.
 That same rationale would dictate that mainframe supercomputers must be cheaper per byte of capacity than desktop PCs.
 Funnily, the contrary is true.

-Mass production brings down costs with smaller, standardized units to the point where the large, hand carved, behemontal plants cannot possibly compete anymore.
+Mass production brings down costs with smaller, standardized units to the point where the large, hand-carved, behemoths of plants cannot possibly compete anymore.
 And efficiencies for those smaller generators are easily matching those of the big boys today.
 So if the small fry is as efficient but still cheaper than the big folks in converting primary energy carriers into secondary energy, what do we need the big stuff for then?

 In Africa, a system of myriads of small generators is currently in place.
-Its backyard power generation by diesel generators.
-This is dirty and wasteful, as diesel is real garbage and produces poisonous fumes that cause cancer plus its really expensive.
+Its backyard power generation is by diesel generators.
+This is dirty and wasteful, as diesel is real garbage and produces poisonous fumes that cause cancer plus it’s expensive.
 Besides, the average current generator generation in Africa is on the dilapidated side.

 The challenge is to bring natural gas to those generators.
 But pipeline building to every household would be astronomically expensive.
 Much easier would be a fuel that mimics the way diesel was distributed.
 And LNG can be such a fuel.
 Because it’s very similar to diesel except that it is much cleaner and cheaper.